junit-team/junit5/documentation/README.md

 ### Generate AsciiDoc

+On linux, `graphviz` package providing `/usr/bin/dot` needs to be installed.

 ```
 gradle asciidoctor
 ```

-This task generates HTML files into `build/asciidoc/html5`.
+This task generates HTML files into `build/asciidoc`.